Rabiola

-Tiago André Coelho Lopes (born 25 July 1989), known as Rabiola, is a Portuguese professional footballer who plays for AC Vila Meã as a forward.
+Tiago André Coelho Lopes (born 25 July 1989), known as Rabiola, is a Portuguese former professional footballer who played as a forward.

 Club career

 Rabiola was born in Guimarães.
-A product of Vitória de Guimarães' youth system, he made his professional debut in the 2006–07 season.
-He helped the club return to the Primeira Liga with five games and one goal, which came in a 6–0 home rout of Portimonense S.C. on 6 May 2007.
+A product of Vitória de Guimarães' youth system, he made his professional debut in the 2006–07 season, helping the club to return to the Primeira Liga with five games and one goal, which came in a 6–0 home rout of Portimonense S.C. on 6 May 2007.

 Subsequently bought by FC Porto on a three-year contract, with an option for another two, Rabiola spent the first half of the 2007–08 campaign on loan to Vitória.
-Again he rarely appeared, playing four matches for the eventual third-placed team, and a goal as a late substitute against U.D.
+He was rarely featured again, taking part in four matches for the eventual third-placed team and adding a goal as a late substitute against U.D.
 Leiria.

-He returned to Porto in January 2008, but waited 15 months to make his first league appearance for them, playing one minute in a 2–0 home win over Vitória de Setúbal after having replaced Lisandro López.
+Rabiola returned to Porto in January 2008.
+He waited 15 months to make his first league appearance for them, however, playing one minute in the 2–0 home win over Vitória de Setúbal after having replaced Lisandro López.

 Rabiola was loaned again for 2009–10, now to S.C.
-Olhanense which had just returned to the top division.
-He alternated between the first and the second tiers in the following years, representing C.D.
+Olhanense which had just returned to the main division.
+He alternated between the first and the second tiers the following years, representing C.D.
 Aves (two spells), C.D.
 Feirense (where he seriously injured his knee) and S.C.
 Braga (originally signed to a four-and-a-half-year deal, he only appeared for the reserves during his spell).

-On 8 June 2015, after suffering relegation from the Primeira Liga with F.C.
+On 8 June 2015, after suffering top-flight relegation with F.C.
 Penafiel, Rabiola moved to Académica de Coimbra on a two-year contract.
-He scored only twice during his only season as his team met the same fate.
-The following summer, he joined F.C.
+He scored only twice in his only season as his side met the same fate and, the following summer, he joined F.C.
 Paços de Ferreira in the same league, but missed the entire campaign due to an anterior cruciate ligament injury and subsequently was not re-signed.

 Having not played a match for over two years, Rabiola dropped into the third tier for the first time in July 2018, signing for F.C.
 Felgueiras 1932.
-He scored 15 goals in 25 games in his first season, including a hat-trick the following 17 March in the first half-hour of a 5–1 home defeat of A.D.
-Limianos.
+He scored 15 goals from 25 appearances in his first season, including a hat-trick the following 17 March in the first half-hour of a 5–1 home defeat of A.D.
+Os Limianos.

-On 20 January 2020, as leading goalscorer in Felgueiras' group, Rabiola transferred to F.C.
+On 20 January 2020, as leading scorer in Felgueiras' group, Rabiola transferred to F.C.
 Vizela, leaders of another group.
 On 8 June, he joined AD Fafe for the upcoming season.

 International career

-Rabiola won 26 caps for Portugal in three youth age groups, and scored six goals.
+Rabiola won 26 caps for Portugal in three youth age groups and scored six goals.
 He made his debut for the under-21s on 4 June 2009, playing 33 minutes after replacing Braga's Yazalde in a 1–0 loss against Chile in that year's Toulon Tournament.